Infigo-Official/metabase/LocalSetup.md

 Metabase’s build scripts expect Unix‑style line endings.
 Configure your local clone to ***input*** line endings so Git converts CRLF↔LF automatically:

+> **NOTE!** Do not push these changes on the github as this will mess the repository.
+This should only be done for local setup.

 ```bash
 # Set automatic line ending conversion to "input" for this repo only
  git config --local core.autocrlf input